ros2/design/articles/cross_compilation_build_tools_design.md

 - `--force-sysroot-build`: Boolean flag to force exporting the sysroot even if it already available in the workspace.
 This is useful for example when new system dependencies are added to a package in the workspace.
-This leads to rebuilding the dependent sysroot image after the `COPY` statements that copies the workspace into the image, including running `rosdep install` from scratch.
+This leads to rebuilding the dependent sysroot image, which includes copying the workspace into the image, and running `rosdep install` from scratch.
   This does not rebuild the base ROS 2 Docker image.
 - `--sysroot-path`: Specifies a local path for an existing sysroot.
 This can be useful for example if different workspaces share the same set of system